LoyolaChicagoBooks/introcs-csharp/rst/io.rst

 want to have your own copies to test and modify for related work.

-All of our examples are set up in a Xamarin Studio solution in our .
-`zip file that you can download <http://introcs.cs.luc.edu/book/latest/download/default/source.zip>`_.
+All of our examples are set up in a Xamarin Studio solution in our `zip file that you can download <https://bitbucket.org/loyolachicagocs_books/introcs-csharp-examples/get/default.zip>`_.

-Unzip source.zip in a place you control.
+Unzip default.zip in a place you control.
 The ``examples`` subdirectory is a Xamarin Studio solution.

 There are various way to access our files.